-We start the early morning in Björköby, where the boat rides over to the island are waiting and soon enough, I begin to wonder off, as the photography in this area is fabulous.
+We start the early morning in Björköby, where the boat rides over to the island are waiting and soon enough, I begin to wander off, as the photography in this area is fabulous.
 There are picture-perfect reflections on the waters with tiny boat-houses all painted in some shade of red and yellow.
 There is also a viewing tower here that is worth the climb for an overview of the islands, so don’t miss that.

 Soon we were loaded into our private boat and jetted across the sea, with wisps of water landing on my face, I quickly zipped up my jacket around my neck and braced myself for the best photo opportunities I could find.
-I could hear the noisy shouts of the Black guillemot seabirds and chill bumps began to appear on my skin.
+I could hear the noisy shouts of the black guillemot seabirds and chill bumps began to appear on my skin.

-While there, we wandered the islands a bit and then sat to have typical Finnish Oltermanni cheese, Hapankorppu sour crackers, and hot coffee.
+While there, we wandered the islands a bit and then sat to have typical Finnish Oltermanni cheese (similar to Havarti cheese), Hapankorppu sour crackers made from rye sourdough, and hot coffee.
 I went back time and time again for that cheese, which was of a most delicious variety and the crackers were so good that now I wish I had bought a package to bring back to the States with me.
 Soon enough, we packed up again and jetted back to Björköby.

 There is a Finnish tradition of berry picking, the food store of Mother Nature and I believe they have perfected the usages of berries here.
-Berry picking is a part of the lifestyle, culture and culinary traditions in Finland, as we quickly found out on our many treks in the woods of Western Finland.
+Berry picking is a part of the lifestyle, culture, and culinary traditions in Finland, as we quickly found out on our many treks in the woods of Western Finland.
 The berries were readily available on almost every path we took.
 There are about 50 different wild berry species in Finland found in the marshes and woods and we picked many, including Tyrni (Finnish) or Sea Buckthorn (English name).